 Generally, rural road numbering is used instead of urban house numbers as follows:

-To request installation of a rural road number or if maintenance is required on existing posts and numbers, contact Council.
+To request the installation of a rural road number or if maintenance is required on existing posts and numbers, contact Council.